-Excluding youth from decision-making and peace efforts is detrimental to society – find out why in the new position paper from Extremely Together.
+Excluding youth from decision-making and peace efforts is detrimental to society – find out why.

-Thanks to our Young Leaders, Extremely Together is scaling up its youth-led activities to prevent violent extremism in Somalia and Uganda.
+Thanks to our Young Leaders, Extremely Together is scaling up its activities to prevent violent extremism in Somalia & Uganda.

 Launched in 2016 by the Kofi Annan Foundation, the initiative’s global network of 10 young leaders and country chapters responds to the increasing threat of recruitment and narratives of violent extremist groups.
 By using a peer-to-peer approach, the youth-led initiative acts upon the gap in international and national efforts aimed at preventing violent extremism (PVE), where young people are understood as a threat to security rather than enablers of peace.

 Extremely Together aims to provide a sense of identity and purpose to young people worldwide, helping them work for positive change and peace in their communities.